Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 _This applies to both event and user forwarding._

-1. Select an Amplitude property that corresponds to your Braze user ID.
+1. Select an Amplitude user property that corresponds to your Braze user ID.
 2. Select the type of your Braze user ID.
     - **External ID**: Any unique identifier for each user in Braze.
     - **Braze ID**: A unique identifier provided by Braze for each user.